malwaredllc/byob/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Think you found a bug?
-Report it here!
+about: Please use the Discord Support Server if you need help.
+Only submit an issue to report a bug.
 title: ''
 labels: bug
 assignees: ''